crimsoncore/thev/src/defender.md

 - **Centralized Management and Reporting:** MDE offers centralized management, reporting, and alerting for enterprise environments, making it easier to manage security across multiple endpoints.
 MDA has basic management and reporting features.

 These differences highlight the advanced capabilities that Microsoft Defender for Endpoint (MDE) provides, making it suitable for enterprise environments with complex security needs.

-If you have any further questions or need more details, feel free to ask!

 ![Screenshot](./images/howEDR.jpg)